 Pokemon GO Battle League is finally here.
-The new PvP battling mode will allow trainers to earn rewards and ascend the league's ranks.
+The new PvP battling mode will allow trainers to earn rewards and ascend the league's ranks in search of Pokemon battling supremacy.
 Here's everything you need to know.

 The new PvP mode enables trainers to compete with one another from across the world.
 With that, Pokemon Go appears to be morphing from just a simple pick up and play title to something with more of a competitive feel to it.